12 December 2025

 Do I need to put down a deposit for a guarantor loan?

-No – there’s no obligation for you to put down a deposit on any personal loans, regardless of whether you have a guarantor attached.
-As such, you can access 100% financing for whatever you need provided you can afford to make repayments.
+No, there’s no obligation for you to put down a deposit on any personal loans, regardless of whether you have a guarantor.
+You can access 100% financing for whatever you need, provided you can afford to make repayments.
 However, paying a deposit can boost your chances of approval.

-Can I get a guarantor personal loan as a student?
+Can I apply for a secured personal loan instead of using a guarantor?